-Scoping meetings were held via webinar February 1st, 2nd, and 3rd 2022.
+Scoping meetings were held via webinar February 1, 2, and 3, 2022.
 No comments were received pertaining to Action 3.
-Public hearing meetings were held via webinar January 10th and 11th 2023.
-A comment was received that was in favor of retaining the current 51% commercial and 49% recreational allocations, with the commenter noting that reducing the commercial allocation will disproportionally effect North Carolina fishermen.
+Public hearing meetings were held via webinar January 10 and 11, 2023.
+A comment was received that was in favor of retaining the current 51% commercial and 49% recreational allocations, with the commenter noting that reducing the commercial allocation will disproportionally affect North Carolina fishermen.

-The Council selected Preferred Sub-Alternative 4b in accordance with their intent to revise sector allocations and ACLs to reflect the revised total ACL for gag and the needs of the gag portion of the snapper grouper fishery.
-The Council noted that when compared to the no action Alternative 1, the analysis shows that Preferred Alternative 4b results in the total lowest net economic benefits of the allocation alternatives.
+The Council is reviewing allocations both in accordance with the Allocation Review Trigger Policy as well as in response to updated catch levels.
+Council selected Preferred Subalternative 4b to revise sector allocations and sector ACLs under the revised total ACL for gag, considering the needs of the gag portion of the snapper grouper fishery.
+The Council noted that when compared to Alternative 1 (No Action), Preferred Sub-alternative 4b results in the lowest total net economic benefits of the allocation alternatives.
 However, while acknowledging the importance of economic benefits in the utilization of the gag resource, the Council determined that economic efficiency was not their sole objective in determining an allocation.
-In reviewing the allocation options, the Council evaluated the need to reduce the harvest by approximately 70%, when compared to the total average landings from 2015-2019, with their desire to equitably balance the initial harvest reductions and the later harvest increases between the commercial and recreational sectors.
-The Council chose the allocation method in Preferred Sub-Alternative 4b as they determined that it more fairly deals with the initial reduction in landings that results from the updated catch levels and reduces the proportion of each sector's allowable catch to recent landings so the effect on each sector is the same.
-Similarly, the Council noted that Preferred Sub-Alternative 4b would strike a balance between the needs of both sectors and increase each sector's allowable catch proportionately on a poundage basis throughout the rebuilding plan.
-The Council determined that this alternative allocates both overfishing restrictions and recovery benefits fairly and equitably among all sectors of the fishery.
+In reviewing the allocation options, the Council evaluated the need to reduce the harvest by approximately 70%, when compared to the total average landings from 2015 through 2019, with their desire to equitably balance the initial harvest reductions and the later harvest increases between the commercial and recreational sectors.
+The Council determined that the Preferred Sub-alternative 4b allocation method more fairly deals with the initial reduction in landings that results from the updated catch levels and reduces the proportion of each sector's allowable catch based on recent landings so the effect on each sector is more equitable.
+Similarly, the Council noted that Preferred Sub-alternative 4b would strike a balance between the needs of both sectors and increase each sector's allowable catch proportionately on a poundage basis throughout the rebuilding plan.
+The Council determined that this alternative allocates both overfishing restrictions and recovery benefits fairly and equitably among all sectors that target gag.
 Thus, this allocation method is considered fair and equitable to fishery participants in both the recreational and commercial sectors and would be carried out in such a manner that no particular individual, corporation, or other entity would acquire excessive shares.
-This allocation method is also reasonably calculated to promote conservation, since it achieves OY while it remains within the boundaries of a total ACL that is based upon an ABC recommendation that would end overfishing and rebuild the stock, incorporating the best scientific information available.
+In addition, this allocation method is also reasonably calculated to promote conservation, since it achieves OY while it remains within the boundaries of a total ACL that is based upon an ABC recommendation that would end overfishing and rebuild the stock, incorporating the best scientific information available.

-The Council concluded Preferred Sub-Alternative 4b best meets the purpose and need, the objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.
+The Council concluded Preferred Sub-alternative 4b best meets the purpose and need, the objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.